nfs0621/OddsHarvester/README.md

 ## **🚀 Roadmap**

-Here’s a list of upcoming features and improvements planned for OddsHarvester:
+Here’s a list of upcoming features and improvements planned for **OddsHarvester**:

 - **Expanded Football Markets**
   Add support for additional football betting markets, such as: Half-Time/Full-Time, Draw No Bet, European Handicap.